NBISweden/workshop-reproducible-research/pages/containers/containers-2-the-basics.md

 inside the container in order to make the `tempfile` input available to bowtie2.
 More on these so called "Bind mounts" in Section 4 of this tutorial.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How to use `docker pull` for downloading images from a central registry.
+    - How to use `docker pull` for downloading images from a central registry.
-> - How to use `docker image ls` for getting information about the images we
->   have on our system.
+    - How to use `docker image ls` for getting information about the images we have on our system.
-> - How to use `docker run` for starting a container from an image.
+    - How to use `docker run` for starting a container from an image.
-> - How to use the `-it` flag for running in interactive mode.
+    - How to use the `-it` flag for running in interactive mode.
-> - How to use Docker inside scripts.
+    - How to use Docker inside scripts.